The hard work is nearly done and now it’s time to relax and read our top tips to finish the final preparations for your child for the exams.

 - Get a good night’s sleep – nothing helps concentration more.

-- On the day – let your child wear what he/she feels most comfortable in – be it school uniform or jeans and a top.
+- On the day – let your child wear what he/she feels most comfortable in.

-- Allow plenty of time prior to the exam, whether it is online or in school.
-There is nothing worse than adding to the last minute stress by not being able to log on or not finding a parking space and having to park further away than you allowed time for.
+- Allow plenty of time prior to the exam.
+There is nothing worse than adding to the last minute stress by not being able to find a parking space and having to park further away than you allowed time for.

 - Let them know it’s natural to feel a bit stressed and what that stress might feel like – the butterflies in the tummy and the faster, palpably louder heartbeat.
 Get them to take a few deep breaths before they dive into the tests.